jbakse/compform_site/content/random/index.md

 #### Uniform Distribution

-Generally random functions provide uniform distribution.
+Generally, random functions provide uniform distribution.
 You don't need to do anything if that is what you want.

 ```javascript
 randomInt(1, 10);